When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 The essence and features of the procedure

-The procedure usually looks like this: a speculum is placed in the vagina to obtain good review, then a cryoprobe is inserted there - a device that is connected to a cylinder filled with nitrogen.
+The procedure usually looks like this: A speculum is placed in the vagina to obtain good review, then a cryoprobe is inserted there - a device that is connected to a nitrogen-filled cylinder.

-The specialist acts with cold locally on the affected areas of the epithelium, and they are frozen.
+The specialist applies cold locally onto the affected areas of the epithelium, and they are frozen.
 The temperature of liquid nitrogen is up to -90 degrees.

-The cryoprobe is a high-precision device, and the specialist carefully controls the procedure, therefore, if performed correctly, healthy tissues are practically not affected.
+A cryoprobe is a high-precision device, and a specialist carefully controls the procedure, so if performed correctly, healthy tissue is practically not affected.

-Often the patient feels only a slight burning sensation and tingling.
-But sometimes the reactions are more complex, so you first need to carry out a complex one.
+Often the patient feels only a slight burning and tingling sensation.
+But sometimes reactions are more complex, so a comprehensive one must first be carried out.

 After cauterization, swelling occurs on the treated tissues, which soon subsides.
-Approximately within 3-6 months after the procedure, the affected cells completely die off, they are replaced by healthy ones.
+Approximately within 3-6 months after the procedure, the affected cells die off entirely and are replaced by healthy ones.

-The elasticity of the cervix does not decrease, so the treatment technique is recommended.
+The elasticity of the cervix does not decrease Therefore, the treatment method is recommended.

 Indications and contraindications for freezing

-The main indication for the procedure- it .
-It can be recommended for leukoplakia, ectopia, ectropion, warts, papillomas on the vulva and vagina, with the first and second degree of dysplasia, cervicitis and retention cyst.
+Main indication for the procedure- This .
+It can be recommended for leukoplakia, ectopia, ectropion, condylomas, papillomas on the vulva and vagina, first and second degree dysplasia, cervicitis and retention cyst.

 Please note that cauterization with liquid nitrogen has a number of contraindications:

-• - it is impossible to carry out the procedure in any case, since it is highly likely to provoke a miscarriage;
+• – the procedure should not be carried out under any circumstances, as it is highly likely to provoke a miscarriage;

 • menstruation;

-• injuries of the cervix, scar tissue on it;
+• injuries to the cervix, scarred tissue on it;

 • any processes of inflammation in the body, especially those related to the reproductive system;